Jackie-N0307/VicHACK/README.md

 PLEASE ONLY USE A VERSION OF PYTHON THAT IS LESS THAN 3.12

-1. To install all the needed packages please run the python file "package_insatller.py"
+1. To install all the needed packages please run the python file "package_installer.py" (Ensure nodeJS to run Javascript is also installed beforehand)

 2. Launch the API, in the terminal type
 "cd BackEnd"